manuGil/online-core/docs/source/radiometric-ops.rst

       :align: center

 .. error::
-   You will notice that the output of the laplace filter contains many pixes with *No Data* (hollow pixels).
+   You will notice that the output of the Laplace filter contains many pixes with *No Data* (hollow pixels).
 Possibly, you also noticed an error message when executing the filter.
 This is an issue with the tool itself, possibly a bug.
 Please, ignore the *No Data* pixels this time and concentrate on the outcome in the rest of the image.

 .. attention::
    **Question.**